Categories

-This was a popular brainteaser in some engineering interviews a while back, often using “apples” and “oranges” instead of red and blue widgets.
+This was a popular brainteaser in some engineering interviews a while back, including a software quality assurance engineer interview at Apple.

 Preparing for a brain teaser interview?
 Check out our ultimate guide to brain teaser interviews.